The Software Engineering Tenets

 With this understanding, Physical to Logical mapping should be a 1:1 (i.e. if your Physical Dependencies do not correlate with your Logical Dependencies, then you have a problem).

 If you use something directly, then you include it directly – you don’t declare it locally!
 Local declarations can allow hidden linking problems.

-All Production Build Steps Don’t Take Arguments
+No Argument Production Build Steps

 What the system does to build a release should not be configurable in anyway.
 This prevents strange case where something works in one case and not another.
 If a developer builds a local release build, this guarantees that the final build will be done in as close a way as is possible to the final release.

 Group by How it’s Used

 … not by what it is.
 Don’t make classes around Mode View and Controller, but instead about Clients, Businesses, etc.

 When building new code a good test to check if the code is well encapsulated and independent is to ask the question “What all do I have to do to remove this new feature?”
 It should be simple like removing a class, and if it is not, then ask yourself how can I get it there or closer.